u-brite/HeriVar/README.md

 ## Process

 ### Dependencies
-  - LDSC requires Anaconda3 or Python-2.7 and subpackages like bitarray, nose, pybedtools, scipy, numpy, pandas, bioconda.
+  - LDSC requires Anaconda3 or Python-2.7 and subpackages like bitarray, nose, pybedtools, scipy, numpy, pandas, bioconda. (will be installed when generating environment)
   - Sumher uses Intel MKL Libraries as dependencies. ( module load imkl/2020.1.217-iimpi-2020a )